|Nutritional Guidelines (per serving)|

 Cover the casserole and bake for 35 to 45 minutes, or until the rice has absorbed the liquid and is tender.
 Add shrimp and pecans; cover and bake 15 minutes longer.

-Clam juice is a good pantry item to have on hand, and it has a surprisingly long shelf life.
+- Clam juice is a good pantry item to have on hand, and it has a surprisingly long shelf life.
 It can be used for seafood dishes like this one and in gumbos, soups, and stews.
+If you don't have clam juice or seafood stock or base, use chicken or vegetable broth, preferably unsalted.

-Saute 6 to 8 ounces of mushrooms with the rice.
+- Sauté 1 to 2 cups of fresh sliced mushrooms along with the rice.